 The Nursing program received initial accreditation in 1971 from the National League for Nursing (NLN).
-Since that time, the program has received continuing accreditation from the National League for Nursing Accreditation Commission (NLNAC).
+Since that time, the program has received accreditation from The Accreditation Commission for Education in Nursing Inc. (ACEN).
 The program is registered by the New York State Education Department (NYSED) and provides Binghamton and surrounding communities with the majority of graduates for its nursing workforce.

 The nursing program is designed for students planning on entering the workforce immediately.
 It awards an Associate in Applied Science (AAS) degree and prepares students to transfer if they wish to pursue a Baccalaureate Degree in Nursing.

 The nursing department admits a new class of freshmen students into the full-time day program once a year in September.
 Students are admitted into the evening weekend program only on even-numbered years, starting with January 2014.

 The curriculum allows students to successfully complete 71 credits in a minimum of 2 years to a required maximum of 4 years.
 Students enrolled in the evening/weekend option can complete the program in a minimum of 3 years to a maximum of 4 years.
 Students may also elect to attend part-time in the day program.
 Part-time students take only one second-year course per semester.